California's Energy Goals

 Learn how to make your house more energy efficient and comfortable through home improvement measures, and start lowering your utility bills here.Learn more

-Join fellow Californians in a movement to reduce our impact on the environment as you better manage your daily energy use.Learn more
+Join your fellow Californians in a movement to reduce our impact on the environment as we each better manage our daily energy use.Learn more